cratelyn/j/README.md

 > programmers, is currently using a curly brace language.
 Instead, we spend this strangeness
 > budget on our major, core feature: ownership and borrowing.

-the implicit part of a strangeness budget, as with the idea of "categories" for human languages, is who your students are.
+in other words, in order to define and manage a strangeness budget, as with the idea of "categories" for human languages, you must identify who your prospective students are. as Steve noted, it was pragmatic and reasonable for Rust to focus on this demographic because many of its early adopters would be C or C++ programmers.

-our summing exercise above illustrated that it is both pragmatic and reasonable to frame this budget in terms of how far the language strays from "_C-ish_", but that such a budget could exist in the first place is illustrative of how relatively homogenous the syntactic structure of most programming languages are today.
+our summing exercise above illustrated how similar different programming languages' looping constructs are. ultimately, each new programming language is incentivized _not_ to challenge people's notions of loops.

-Aaron Hsu has remarked in his [talks][hsu-apl] about APL that the people who have the most trouble learning languages like APL are often _computer science students_.
+Aaron Hsu has remarked in his [talks][hsu-apl] about APL that the people who have the most trouble learning languages like APL are often _computer science students_. we learn more than syntax or grammer when studying computer science: for better and for worse, we also internalize conventions of _thought._

 readability is a property of the reader, indeed!

 ## 🍄 my experience

+so, you ask, how was it?

 hopefully at this point i've convinced you that this is an internally consistent programming paradigm, even if it does not seem like your personal cup of tea. i'll be honest, at the outset